Skip to main content

 Prepare Disaster Recovery via the CF CLI Plugin

-You can prepare a disaster recovery backup by runnning the following command:
+You can prepare a disaster recovery backup by running the following command:

 After execution the CF CLI will provide with all the necessary information for the disaster recovery backup.
 This response contains information such as the Backup GUID of the disaster recovery backup.